 There are many ‘skeletons’ in the family closet and with the aid of this question you may find one in your family too.

-So now you have learned what you can find within the 1850 census records.
+So now you have learned what you can find within these records.
 You have seen that they offer so much information that you can use for your genealogy research.
 But where can you find these records I here you ask?

 Your FREE option!